ALERTua/cisco_vpn_connect/README.md

 ```powershell
 powershell vpn_connect.ps1 "VPN URL" "Credentials Alias"
 ```
+III.
+To get the connection status you can execute `vpn_status.cmd` IV.
+To disconnect you can execute `vpn_disconnect.cmd`

 ### Caveats
 - The script outputs your **PLAIN TEXT PASSWORD** to the console once.